golang/vscode-go/docs/debugging.md

 With the introduction of `dlv dap` users now have two options for remote (i.e. external) debugging.

-#### Connecting to External Debugger with Pending Debug Session
+#### Connecting to Headless Delve with Target Specified at Server Start-Up

-Here the user must first start a `dlv --headless` server listening at `host:port` and specify a program to debug/test/exec or a process to attach to on the command-line.
-A [remote attach](#Attach) configuration is then used to attach to the pending debug session.
+In this mode the user must first manually start a [`dlv --headless`](https://github.com/go-delve/delve/tree/master/Documentation/api) server listening at `host:port` while specifying the target program to debug/test/exec or a process to attach to on the command-line.
+A [remote attach](#attach) configuration is then used to connect to the debugger with a running target.

-This is the tried-and-true remote mode that has been available since the `legacy` adapter.
-This is the only mode where we still use the `legacy` adapter by default while we stabilize the new `dlv-dap` version.
-Please do give the new version a try with `"debugAdapter": "dlv-dap"` in your launch configuration and Delve v.1.7.3 or newer and [let us know of any issues](https://github.com/golang/vscode-go/issues/new).
+The [headless dlv server](https://github.com/go-delve/delve/tree/master/Documentation/api) can now be used with both `"debugAdapter": "legacy"` (default value) and `"debugAdapter": "dlv-dap"` (with Delve v1.7.3 or newer) as well as Delve's [command-line interface](https://github.com/go-delve/delve/tree/master/Documentation/cli) via `dlv connect`.
+The `--accept-multiclient` flag can be used to make this a multi-use server that persists on `Disconnect` from a client and allows repeated client connections.
+Please see `dlv --help` and `dlv [command] --help` for dlv's command-line options.

+We encourage you to give the newly added `"debugAdapter": "dlv-dap"` support a try and to [let us know of any issues](https://github.com/golang/vscode-go/issues/new).
+If you need to use the `legacy` mode, pleasse also see the [legacy remote debugging](https://github.com/golang/vscode-go/blob/master/docs/debugging-legacy.md#remote-debugging) documentation.

 For example, start external headless server:
 ```
 dlv debug /path/to/program/ --headless --listen=:12345
 ```
-The `--accept-multiclient` flag can be used to make this a multi-use server that persists on `Disconnect` from a client (unless `Stop` option is used instead) and allows repeated client connections.
-Please see `dlv --help` and `dlv [command] --help` for dlv's command-line options.

 Connect to it with a remote attach configuration in your `launch.json`:
 ```json5